 - In the Multiple currencies section, click Edit next to the currency you want to edit.

 - Set the new rounding rule for your converted price.

 Currency conversion risks

 Currency rates are always fluctuating.
-Whenever there is a time delay in processing payments or refunds, there is a risk that you will lose or gain money because of currency conversions.
+Whenever there is a time delay in processing payments or refunds, there is a risk that you might lose or gain money because of currency conversions.